- Campuses, Buildings + Hours

 The CCC Xpress Shuttle provides free shuttle service to the Oregon City and Harmony campuses from the Clackamas Town Center MAX Station.
 All shuttles are ADA compliant and have bike racks that can hold two bikes.

-- CCC Xpress is not in service on holidays, winter break, spring break
+- CCC Xpress is not in service on holidays and breaks

 - Plan your trip and check service alerts when planning your trip to Clackamas on Google Maps